ggebbie/SpectraFromScratch.jl/README.md

 This package originated as a Julia Colab notebook in ipynb format.
 The goal is to transform it to the standard Julia package format.

+For examples on how to use this toolbox, see `test/runtests.jl`.

 # How this Julia package was started

 PkgTemplates.tl was used for the original template.
 See `scripts/start_package.jl` for the details.
 Julia 1.0 is not supported.
 For integration with GitHub, I used the following steps: